The threefold way to quantum periods: WKB, TBA equations and q-Painlev\'e: q-Painlev e cluster coordinates

 Here \be Z_D(u,s,q,t):=\sum_{n\in\mathbb{Z}}s^n Z_{\cl}(u,q,t)Z_{\pert}(u,q)Z_{\inst}(u,q,t) \ee with $Z_{\cl},\,Z_{\pert},\,Z_{\inst}$ being respectively the tree level, one-loop and instantonic contribution to the 5d gauge theory partition function of pure $SU(2)$ super Yang-Mills \cite{Nekrasov:2003rj,Gottsche:2006bm} (here we use the conventions of \cite{Bonelli2020}) with vanishing Chern-Simons level:

 Here we used the notation $u:=u_1=u_2^{-1}$, $\sigma:=\log u/\log q$, and $\vec{{Y}}:=\left({Y}_1,{Y}_2 \right)$ is a pair of partitions, with $a_{Y}(s),\,l_{Y}(s)$ being respectively the arm and leg length of the box $s$ with respect to the partition ${Y}$.
 From the gauge theory point of view, $u$ is the electric variable, while $s$ is its dual magnetic variable.
-From the point of view of q-Painlev\'e dynamics, they parametrize the choice of integration constants, and can be written as
+From the point of view of q-Painlev\'e dynamics, they parametrize the choice of integration constants, and can be written as (assuming $\Re\sigma>0$ for simplicity, the other case is analogous):

 as can directly be verified from the $t\rightarrow0$ limit of \eqref{eq:qPXSol}.
-By the identification \eqref{eq:D-brane-charges}, they are associated respectively to the $D2_f$ and the $2D4\,D2_f\,\overline{D2}_b\,\overline{D0}$ quantum period in the half-geometry limit (this latter can be seen as a regularization of the D4 quantum period, which is noncompact and singular in the limit).
-This is consistent with the expectation from the expression in terms of Nekrasov-Okounkov dual partition functons, where $u$ is the exponentiated Coulomb modulus, while $s$ is related to its magnetic dual coordinate.
+Together with equation \eqref{eq:F0Casimirs}, this specifies all parameters appearing in the dual partition function expression \eqref{eq:qPXSol} in terms of the $\CX$-cluster variables and their asymptotics only.
+By the identification \eqref{eq:D-brane-charges}, $u,s$ are associated respectively to the $D2_f$ and a regularization of the $D4$ quantum period in the half-geometry limit.
+This is consistent with the expectation from the expression in terms of Nekrasov-Okounkov dual partition functions, where $u$ is the exponentiated Coulomb modulus, while $s$ is related to its magnetic dual coordinate.